sst/guide/_examples/how-to-add-jwt-authorization-with-cognito-user-pool-to-a-serverless-api.md

 This creates a [Cognito User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html); a user directory that manages user sign up and login.
 We've configured the User Pool to allow users to login with their email and password.

-Note we are enabling the `userPassword` authentication flow for the purpose of this article to be able to authenticate user and receive the JWT token via AWS CLI.
-You should not enable this authenticate flow in production.
+Note, we are enabling the `userPassword` authentication flow for the purpose of this example.
+We need this to be able to authenticate a user and receive the JWT token via the AWS CLI.
+You **should not** enable this authentication flow in production.

 We are also creating an API here using the [`sst.Api`](https://docs.serverless-stack.com/constructs/api) construct.
 And we are adding two routes to it.